TodorShestakov/SoftUni-Software-Engineering-JS/JS-Fundamentals/Lab/README.md

-# JS Basic Syntax, Conditional Statements, and Loops
+# JS Syntax, Conditional Statements, and Loops

 ## 1. Multiply Number by 2